 - 6 cups chicken broth/stock

 - Additional soy sauce and green onion, for garnish

 - In a medium bowl, mix together the pork, brown sugar, orange juice, soy sauce, green onion, and garlic.
-Refrigerate for 30 minutes.
+Refrigerate for at least 30 minutes.

 - Place roughly 1 teaspoon of the pork mixture in the center of one wonton wrapper.
 Wet the edges with a little water and press two opposite corners together to seal, forming a triangle.
 Fold all three corners so they meet in the middle (if they aren't sticking, use a little more water).
 Repeat with the remaining wrappers and filling.